Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What's the 12-month outlook for demand in Cabo San Lucas in 2026?

-As of early 2026, the 12-month demand outlook for residential property in Cabo San Lucas is healthy but price-sensitive, meaning buyers remain active but expect negotiation room, and sellers who price realistically will transact while overpriced listings will continue to sit.
+As of 2026, the 12-month demand outlook for residential property in Cabo San Lucas is stable to slightly positive, but buyers should expect a slow market rather than a new boom.

 By the way, we also have an update regarding price forecasts in Mexico.